5 Myths About Texas Food Handlers Certification

 I Already Know How To Handle Food Safely

 Handling food for yourself or for your family and friends is very different than handling food for large-scale food service purposes.
-There are specific standards not just on obvious things like cleanliness, but also on food storage and food usage practices that you are unlikely to be aware of without special training.
+There are specific standards not just on obvious things like cleanliness, but also on food storage and food usage practices and myths that you are unlikely to be aware of without special training.
 Certified On The Fly’s online Texas Food Handler certification course gives you the information and knowledge you need to make informed decisions, follow the law, and keep people safe.

 It’s Stupid And Doesn’t Really Make A Difference